omidarmat/webDevNotes/react/react.md

 ## **State in React**

 State is the most important concept in React.
+Mastering state is the most difficult part of learning React.
 Everything revolves around the concept of state in React.
 Here is what React developers need to learn about state:

 1. What is state and why we need it?
 2. How to use state in practice?